open-politics/open-politics/README.md

-🚧 UNDER CONSTRUCTION 🚧
+# 🚧 UNDER CONSTRUCTION 🚧

-**Idea and Outline of the project**
+## Idea and Outline

-Imagine a platform where citizens could engage with an LLM or Teams of LLMs to understand proposed policies, their implications, and historical precedents.
-Such platforms could democratize access to political knowledge.
+Imagine a platform where citizens engage with an LLM (Large Language Model) or teams of LLMs to comprehend proposed policies, their implications, and historical precedents.
+This aims to democratize access to political knowledge.

-Core Idea: Readucing the contextual overhead of political processes
+**Core Idea:** Reducing the contextual overhead of political processes.

-Tasks:
+## Tasks
-- Information summarisation
+- Information summarization
-- Q&A Chatbots (interactive information)
+- Q&A Chatbots (for interactive information)
-- Historical Context
+- Providing historical context
-- Monitoring and Alerts
+- Monitoring and alerts
-- Visual representation of pol.
-Data
+- Visual representation of political data
 - Fact-checking

-Challenges:
-- Training Data Bias
-- Prompt Engineering
+## Challenges
+- Addressing training data bias
+- Effective prompt engineering
-- Parsing/ Formating outputs
+- Parsing/formatting outputs

-***Frontend:***
+## Frontend
-- GUI with the ability to choose from a process "Vorgang" of the Bundestag.
+- GUI offers a choice of a "Vorgang" process from the Bundestag.
-- The process details will be dissected and presented with related information presented in a graph/ node kind of way (similar to obsidian graph view).
+- Process details are dissected with related information shown in a graph or node manner (akin to Obsidian's graph view).
-- Each Node will be have a card summarising its content and point to the most relevant related content/
+- Each node features a card that summarizes its content and points to the most relevant related content.

-Design:
-Figma (coming soon)
+- **Design Tool:** Figma (details coming soon)

-***Backend:***

-Django:
+## Backend

+### Django
-- fetching relevant documents and process details via DIP api
+- Fetches relevant documents and process details via the DIP API.

-Langchain:
+### Langchain
-- parsing the document structure (bold text, headlines, lists)
+- Parses the document structure (e.g., bold text, headlines, lists).
-- summarising main document
+- Summarizes the main document.
-- LLM agent chooses which parts to summarise analyse further
+- LLM agent decides which sections to summarize and analyze further.
-- analysis should return mentioned §s and decide which are important to fetch
+- Analysis identifies and prioritizes mentioned §s to fetch.

-LLM Chains/ Agents:
+### LLM Chains/Agents
-0. Instruction sets for different roles and tasks (likely via dict)
+- Instruction sets for varied roles and tasks (most likely via dictionary).
-1. differentiation between summarising models and function calling models (or better instances)
+- Differentiation between summarizing models and function-calling models (or instances).

-Patterns & Tools of Anlaysis for Large Language Models
+## Patterns & Tools of Analysis for LLMs
-Tools:
-- LangChain
+- **LangChain**
-- Vector Databases (Chroma or Pinecone)
+- **Vector Databases:** Chroma or Pinecone

-Patterns/ Papers:
+## Referenced Patterns/Papers
 - Reflexion
 - Tree of Thought

-MVP:
+## MVP (Minimum Viable Product)
-- 1 Process with GUI
+- A single process with GUI